 dcos- in the

-DC/OS CLI configuration
+Creating a DC/OS CLI subcommand

 You must assign a standard set of flags to each DC/OS CLI subcommand, described below: